junxit/us-congress-bills-114/bill.md

   >   - **(6)** *Committee duration* Section 14(a)(2) of the Federal Advisory Committee Act (5 U.S.C.
 App.) shall not apply to the Council.

 - **(b)** *Report required* Not later than 1 year after the date of enactment of this Act, the Director of the Office of Management and Budget, in consultation with each Program Management Improvement Officer designated under section 1126(a)(1) of title 31, United States Code, shall submit to Congress a report containing the strategy developed under section 1126(a)(2)(B) of such title, as added by subsection (a).
+- **(c)** *Technical and conforming amendment* The table of sections for chapter 11 of title 31, United States Code, is amended by inserting after the item relating to section 1125 the following new item:

 ## § 4.
 Program and project management personnel standards